How to Declutter Before a Move: A Practical Guide for Oklahoma Homeowners

 Question 04How do I handle emotional items?

 Take photos of things before you let them go.
-Childhood artwork doesn’t need to stay in a box for twenty years, but photos of it do.
-You’re keeping the memory, not the thing.
+Childhood artwork doesn’t need to stay in a box for twenty years, but photos of it can.
+You’re keeping the memory, not necessarily the thing.

 Question 05What if I need something I got rid of?

-It will cost less to replace than it cost you to move, store, and keep for the last two years.
-That’s the math.
-If you used something regularly, you wouldn’t be getting rid of it.
+In many cases, replacing an item costs less than moving, storing, and keeping it for years.
+That’s the math to run before you keep something.
+If you used something regularly, you probably wouldn’t be getting rid of it.

 Question 06Can I store things and decide later?

 Yes, but set an actual deadline.
-“I’m storing this for three months and then it’s gone.”
-Stick to it.
-Indefinite storage is how you end up paying for stuff you forgot you have.
+For example: “I’m storing this for three months and then it’s gone.”
+Stick to the deadline, because indefinite storage is how you end up paying for stuff you forgot you have.

 Question 07When should I start decluttering before a move?